thelink2012/modloader/doc/Profiles.md

 Mod Loader comes with a nice feature to manage which modifications to get loaded under certain circustances called profiles.
 Profiles let you select a group of mods to load, files to ignore and so on.

-To make use a profile either switch the current profile in *modloader.ini base config* or from the in-game menu, send a command line `-modprof` followed by the profile name to use, or have a `UseIfModule` condition on it.
+To make use a profile switch the current profile in *modloader.ini base config*, send a command line `-modprof` followed by the profile name to use, or have a `UseIfModule` condition on it.

-To create or modify profiles either go into `modloader.ini` or the in-game menu.
+To create or modify profiles go into `modloader.ini` or create a new ini in the *.profiles/* directory, such ini can have any name.
-Let's talk about the ini in this document as the menu has instructions built-in plus easiness.

 For a profile to be detected as existing, you need to have at least one ini section named after a profile.
 A profile section starts with `Profile` followed by a *dot*, then the *profile name* followed by another *dot* and now what the section is supposed to do.
 Example: